Swap Tracker

 What Are AML/KYC For?

 The modern world is increasingly striving to remove anonymity from cryptocurrency circulation.
 Client identification is a big problem for blockchain companies today.
 The KYC / AML rules, offering their solution to the problem of identification, ensure the acceptance of cryptocurrencies in society, but on the other hand, they cause a conflict between users and regulators.
-SwapSpace explains what the contradiction consists of, what the terms are themselves and what is the KYC meaning, how to pass verification on the exchange with AML / KYC requirements, and what cryptocurrency exchangers stay anonymous.
+SwapSpace explains what the contradiction consists of, what the terms are themselves and what the KYC means, how to pass verification on the exchange with AML / KYC requirements, and what cryptocurrency exchangers stay anonymous.

 What is KYC?